Biplob68/Assignment-Problem_2/README.md

                                                DSI Assignment for recruitment - Problem 2

-#### A simple website where a customer can see specific product details like product name, product prices, images etc that are actually available on Amazon.
+#### A simple website where a customer can see specific product details like product name, product prices, product images etc that are actually available on Amazon.

 ## Base Feature of the webpage
 * A usable link in localhost that’ll take the browser to a webpage.